W-David-Porter/acim/src/text/3-the-innocent-perception/vii-creating-versus-the-self-image/index.md

 The mind can make the belief in separation very real and very fearful, and the belief in separation *is* the ‘devil’.
 ²The devil is powerful, active, destructive and clearly in opposition to God, because the devil literally denies God’s Fatherhood.
 ³Look at your life and see what the devil has made.
-⁴But realise that the devil’s making will surely dissolve in the light of truth, because the-devil’s foundation is a lie.
+⁴But realize that the devil’s making will surely dissolve in the light of truth, because the-devil’s foundation is a lie.
 ⁵Your creation by God is the only Foundation that cannot be shaken, because the light is in the Foundation of your creation by God.
 ⁶Your starting point is truth, and you must return to your Beginning.
 ⁷Much has been seen since the beginning, but nothing has really happened.